Vision to Goal Setting

 - Calming Environment (learning lounge, sensory room)

-Goal # 2: To increase school-wide reading engagement and excellence through the teaching and learning of essential literacy skills.
+Goal # 2: Increase school-wide reading engagement and excellence.

 - NVSD Early Literacy Assessment